 The Food and Drugs Authority (FDA) is the Government of Ghana's (GOG) national regulatory authority with the responsibility of implementing Food and Drugs Law of 1992, (PNDCL 305B).
-The FDA became fully operational in August 1997.
-Part seven of the Public Health Act, 2012, Act 851 mandates the Food and Drugs Authority (FDA) to protect and promote public health by ensuring that food and drugs consumed in Ghana are wholesome and safe.
-The FDA thus regulates the manufacture, importation, exportation, distribution, use and advertisements of food, drugs, food supplements, herbal and homeopathic medicines, veterinary medicines, cosmetics, medical devices and household chemicals substances, tobacco and tobacco products with respect to ensuring their safety, quality and efficacy.
+The FDA was established in August 1997 and became fully operational in August 1997.
+Part seven of the Public Health Act, 2012, Act 851 mandates the FDA to protect and promote public health by ensuring that food and drugs consumed in Ghana are wholesome and safe.
+The FDA thus regulates the manufacture, import, export, distribution, use, and marketing of food, drugs, food supplements, herbal and homeopathic medicines, veterinary medicines, cosmetics, medical devices, household chemicals, and tobacco products with respect to ensuring their safety, quality and efficacy.

-All food products imported, advertised, sold or distributed in the country must first be registered with the FDA under Section 18 and 25 of the Food and Drugs law, 1992 (PNDCL 305B) and Section 4 (b) of the Food and Drugs (Amendment) Act 523, 1996.
-A certificate with a registration number is then issued with respect to the product.
+All food products imported, advertised, sold or distributed in the country must first be registered with the FDA under Sections 18 and 25 of the Food and Drugs Law of 1992 (PNDCL 305B) and Section 4 (b) of the Food and Drugs (Amendment) Act 523, 1996, respectively.
+The Legislative Instrument (LI) (Act 523) on the amendment of the food law was enacted by the GOG on November 6, 2009.
+A certificate with a registration number is then issued for the product.
 In addition, only companies duly registered by the Registrar General's Department shall be permitted to import food and drugs.

-The Food Safety Division (FSD) executes FDA's mandate to protect public health and safety through the regulation of the food service industry, the control of meat production as well as assuring the safety of genetically modified organisms for food, feed and processing.
+The Food Safety Division (FSD) executes FDA's mandate to protect public health and safety through the regulation of the food service industry, the control of meat production as well as assuring the safety of genetically engineered organisms for food, feed and processing.
 It also provides technical support to the food industry to promote the production of safe and quality food through the application of contemporary food safety management systems.

-According to the FDA General Labeling Rules, 1992, "food" includes "any article manufactured, sold or represented for use as food or drink for human consumption, chewing gum and any ingredient which may be mixed with food for any purpose whatsoever".
-The review and amendment of the Food and Drugs law that was initiated in 2015 is still ongoing.
+According to the FDA General Labeling Rules, 1992, "food" includes "any article manufactured, sold or represented for use as food or drink for human consumption, chewing gum and any ingredient which may be mixed with food for any purpose whatsoever," The review and amendment of the Food and Drugs Law that was initiated in 2015, is still ongoing.
 According to the FDA, this review is to ensure that all food products, including animal feed and water, are included in the food law.